-Note: If you had erased your Mac when trying the two ways to downgrade macOS Big Sur mentioned above, you need to create the bootable installer on another healthy Mac.
+Note that if you had erased your Mac when trying the above two ways to downgrade from Sonoma, you need to create the bootable installer on another healthy Mac.

-- Prepare an external hard drive with no less than 12GB in size.
+- Prepare an external drive with no less than 14GB in size.

-- Erase the external hard drive to APFS in Disk Utility (If it is, skip this step).
+- Erase the external hard drive to APFS in the Disk Utility app (If it is, you can skip this step).

-- Download macOS Catalina installation files from App store.
-(Don't allow the install process starting at this time).
+- Download macOS Ventura or your desired installation files from the App Store.
+(Don't allow the installation process to start at this time).

-Note: The macOS download process will take a while.
+Warning: The Mac operating system download process will take a while.
 During the process, confirm that your monitor is on, the internet is connected, and the Mac is charged.

 - Connect your APFS formatted external drive to your Mac.